m3dwards/parity-website/content/directory/breslins/index.md

   image = ""
 [[products]]
-  title = "Accounting and Tax Services" description = "Breslins are a firm of Business Advisors, Chartered Accountants and Tax Advisors that helps business unlock potential to grow sales and profits" price_prx = "100/mo" price_gbp = "100/mo" category = "Business Services"
+  title = "Accounting and Tax Services" description = "Breslins are a firm of Business Advisors, Chartered Accountants and Tax Advisors that helps unlock potential to grow sales and profits." price_prx = "100/mo" price_gbp = "100/mo" category = "Business Services"